How Are Modern Families and Interpersonal Relationships Changing?

 Lecture titled "What Really Matters for Children in New Family Forms"

-- Prof. Susan Golombok (University of Cambridge)
+- Professor Susan Golombok (University of Cambridge)

 Presentation in English (simultaneous translation provided).

-- Dr. Jorge Gato (University of Porto)
+- Jorge Gato, PhD (University of Porto)

 Presentation in English (simultaneous translation provided).